thereeceshow/Resources/docs to turn into wiki pages/projects/portfolio.md

 Create a webpage that simulates a mobile or desktop layout with apps and widgets

-For this project we will be using react to componentize all our vanilla javascript projects, and laravel to add all of our react components to a home screen where users can decide what to click on.
+For this project we will be using react to componentize all our vanilla JavaScript projects, and laravel to add all of our react components to a home screen where users can decide what to click on.

 ### Table of contents